 Evidence suggests a significant correlation between healthcare staff wellbeing and patient safety.
-Burnout directly and indirectly affects medicolegal risk, with the poor wellbeing of doctors having major implications for patient outcomes and the overall performance of healthcare organisations.
+13 Burnout directly and indirectly affects medicolegal risk, with the poor wellbeing of doctors having major implications for patient outcomes and the overall performance of healthcare organisations.

-Doctors with burnout are less empathic, less able cognitively and can have a negative impact on colleagues, teams and the organisation.
+Doctors with burnout are less empathic, less able cognitively and can have a negative impact on colleagues, teams and the organisation.14

-This can jeopardise patient care and lead to complaints or a negligence claim, leaving clinicians even more vulnerable to burnout.
+This can jeopardise patient care and lead to complaints to the HDC and/or Medical Council, leaving clinicians even more vulnerable to burnout.
 Victims of burnout also suffer from poorer health and strained private lives.

 To put it simply, happy staff are more compassionate and provide safer care - which of course will come as little surprise.

-It is not surprising, therefore, that wellness of doctors is increasingly proposed as a quality indicator in healthcare delivery. $^{11}$

-In this context, exploring the impact of burnout and offering solutions is a risk management duty and the right thing for Medical Protection to do for members and their patients.
+It is not surprising, therefore, that wellness of doctors is increasingly proposed as a quality indicator in healthcare delivery.
+15 In this context, exploring the impact of burnout and offering solutions is a risk management duty and the right thing for Medical Protection to do for members and their patients.